chaklam-silpasuwanchai/Python-for-Data-Science/README.md

 - https://github.com/SethHWeidman/DLFS_code
 - https://github.com/jakevdp/PythonDataScienceHandbook

+I would also like to thank students who have contributed:

+- Akraradet Sinsamersuk
+- Pranisaa Charnparttarvanit
+- Chanapa Pananookooln

 The course is structured into 3 big components, mostly focusing on preprocessing and modeling perspectives:

 ### 1. Python Basics